BRAVE NEW WORLD - IN OUR SCHOOLS

 You can listen to the BBC's piece on the project below (broadcast in November 2018).

 A Time For All Things: Residency at Kings College, Guildford

-The programme has been created in close collaboration with members of the King’s College teaching staff, with the support of The Guildford Poyle Charities and Natwest's Skills and Opportunities Fund.
+The programme is created in close collaboration with members of the King’s College teaching staff.
 The residency ensures that each year group studies Shakespeare in a practical and effective way, growing in confidence with the text, as they the build-up to their GCSEs

 "It made me realise that with just a little work and guidance from professionals, Shakespeare can be quite easily understood.”
 King’s College Student.

 Speak The Speech: Residency at Guildford Grove Primary School

 Through our ongoing collaboration with The Wrentham Trust, we provide free workshops at Guildford Grove Primary School and Weyfield Primary Academy.
 Each year, we work with all children in years 4-6, providing a six-week course for each class, supplementing and assisting their curriculum learning.